The technique of using beginnings and endings of words to indicate individual letters in clues has become more and more

 a mast, so this one is surely justified; we are on less sure ground with something like “redhead” since there

 is no such thing as the head of (a) red.
-Yet this is one of the areas where I part company with the Ximeneans.
-I think
+Yet this is one of the areas where I’m not entirely in agreement with the Ximeneans.
+I don’t use this trick nowadays, but I don’t complain when other setters do; I think

-it is pretty obvious that “redhead” is an indicator of the letter R and thus fair, even if it is suspect grammatically.
+it is pretty obvious that “redhead” is meant to indicate the letter R, even if it is suspect grammatically.